rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default withAuthorization(authCondition)(HomePage);
 {{< /highlight >}}

 Afterward, you can display a couple of properties of your list of users.
+Since the users are an object and not a list when they are retrieved from the firebase database, you have to use the `Object.keys()` helper function to map over the keys in order to display them.

 {{< highlight javascript "hl_lines=7 14 20 21 22 23 24 25 26 27 28" >}}
 ...